bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 ## The Monty Hall Problem

-Back in the 1970s Monty Hall was the legendary host of a US TV game show named *[Let's Make a Deal](https://en.wikipedia.org/wiki/Let%27s_Make_a_Deal)* (which I was surprised to discover is still on the air!).
+Back in the 1970s, Monty Hall was the legendary host of a US TV game show named *[Let's Make a Deal](https://en.wikipedia.org/wiki/Let%27s_Make_a_Deal)* (which I was surprised to discover is still on the air!).
 The show involves audience members having to choose to trade something they can see for something they can't.
 Some of the prizes are fantastic, and some are hilariously useless duds.
-As best as I can tell the exact scenario that now bears the former host's name never actually appeared on the show!
+As best as I can tell, the exact scenario that now bears the former host's name never actually appeared on the show!
 It seems it was simply inspired by it.

-Anyway, in 1975 a reader sent a letter (closest the 70s got to social media 😉) to *The American Statistician* magazine with the challenge we now know as *the Monty Hall Problem*:
+Anyway, in 1975, a reader sent a letter (closest the 70s got to social media 😉) to *The American Statistician* magazine with the challenge we now know as *the Monty Hall Problem*:

 > Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?

-So, you have three doors, one with a shiny new car, and two with dummy prizes, you pick a door, the host opens one of the wrong doors, and you get to choose to stick with your original choice, or to switch to the other closed door.
+So, you have three doors, one with a shiny new car, and two with dummy prizes.
+You pick a door, the host opens one of the wrong doors, and you get to choose to stick with your original choice or to switch to the other closed door.
 Statistically, which choice gives you the best odds of winning the car?

 Most people, me included, initially assume it's a toss-up — there's a one-in-three chance the car is behind each door, so there's no difference between them … right? … **WRONG!**

 Switching actually **doubles** your chance of winning to two-in-three — huh‽🤯

-Before I started my experiments I half-understood what was going on, but each time I'd try to explain it I'd be forced to revert to the kind of hand-waving that made it clear to both me and the person I was trying to explain it tot hat I didn't fully understand what was going on.
-I'd gotten as far as understanding one of two important insights, but only one, it was the act of writing the script that opened my eyes on the second insight.
+Before I started my experiments, I half-understood what was going on, but each time I'd try to explain it, I'd be forced to revert to the kind of hand-waving that made it clear to both me and the person I was trying to explain it to that I didn't fully understand what was going on.
+I'd gotten as far as understanding one of two important insights, but only one, it was the act of writing the script that opened my eyes to the second insight.

 OK, so what did I understand before I started to code?

-I knew that when you have un-connected events like coin flips and dice rolls, the flips and rolls that come before have no effect on the probabilities of the next flip.
-Whether you rolled no sixes in your ten previous rolls or six sixes makes no difference, you still have a one-in-six chance of rolling a six next time!
+I knew that when you have unconnected events like coin flips and dice rolls, the flips and rolls that come before have no effect on the probabilities of the next flip.
+Whether you rolled no sixes in your ten previous rolls or six sixes makes no difference; you still have a one-in-six chance of rolling a six next time!

 I also knew that the Monty Hall Problem is not like that because the events **are** connected.
 The key is this little phrase within the original puzzle:  _"and the host, **who knows what's behind the doors**, opens another door"_.

-So, the first door you guess absolutely has a one-in-three chance of being the correct one, but once Monty opens one of the two mystery doors he adds information to the system, so things have changed for your second decision.
-There are now two doors in play, not three, so if you make a new random choice you're odds just went to 50/50, you'll be right three out of six times rather than just two.
+So, the first door you guess absolutely has a one-in-three chance of being the correct one, but once Monty opens one of the two mystery doors, he adds information to the system.
+This means things have changed for your second decision.
+There are now two doors in play, not three, so if you make a new random choice, your odds just went to 50/50; you'll be right three out of six times rather than just two. **BART: where did six come from? left over from dice?
+Isn't it just 1 out of 2 instead of 1 out of 3?**

-That much I understood — if you randomly guess again you get a one-in-two chance of a car, great, but the guest said something different, they said that when you do the math, always switching doors gives you a two-in-three chance of winning a car.
+That much I understood — if you randomly guess again, you get a one-in-two chance of a car.
+Great, but the guest **BART: guest? are you referring back to the reader of the statistics magazine?** said something different.
+They said that when you do the math, always switching doors gives you a two-in-three chance of winning a car.
 That was the bit that I still didn't get.
 Boosting my odds from one-in-three to one-in-two, great, but getting to better than that, how is that possible?

 ## Code is More Expressive than English

 I've been noodling the Monty Hall Problem for years, but I've been doing it in my head, with my internal monologue, in English.
 Describing something algorithmic in English is not very efficient.
-Famously, asking kids to describe the steps to making a peanut butter sandwich and watching the results of following those instructions literally is hilarious, and very very messy 🙂
+Famously, [asking kids to describe the steps to making a peanut butter sandwich](https://www.today.com/parents/parents/teacher-pbj-sandwich-rcna203417) and watching the results of following those instructions literally is hilarious, and very very messy 🙂

-I needed to express the game in code, so I had to be precise, and I had to think about **Monty's Options** at the second step.
-I had only ever thought about the game from **my point of view**, but to write the code I had to break out of that very human tunnel vision and look at the big picture, and then it became so obvious I simply couldn't understand how I'd never seen it before.
+I wanted to express the game in code, so I had to be precise, and I had to think about **Monty's Options** at the second step.
+I had only ever thought about the game from **my point of view**, but to write the code, I had to break out of that very human tunnel vision and look at the big picture, and then it became so obvious I simply couldn't understand how I'd never seen it before.

-My first choice is completely un-constrained, there are three doors, I can pick any one of them.
-But when Monty has to open a door his choices are actually surprisingly constrained — he can't open the door I've chosen, and he can't open the one with the car.
-So let's consider what that means for Monty when I guess right, and, when I guess wrong.
+My first choice is completely unconstrained; there are three doors, and I can pick any one of them.
+But when Monty has to open a door, his choices are actually surprisingly constrained — he can't open the door I've chosen, and he can't open the one with the car.
+So let's consider what that means for Monty when I guess right, and when I guess wrong.

-When my first guess is correct Monty can open either of the two doors I haven't picked because both have goats.
-Regardless of which one he chooses to open, I'll always loose if I switch, and win if stick.
+When my first guess is correct, Monty can open either of the two doors I haven't picked because both have goats.
+Regardless of which one he chooses to open, I'll always lose if I switch, and win if I stick.

 But what happens when my first guess is wrong?
-Monty can't choose the door I guessed, which has a goat, and he can't choose the door with the car, so he has no choice at all, there's only one door he can open, so the one he leaves closed **must** have the car.
+Monty can't choose the door I guessed, which has a goat, and he can't choose the door with the car, so he has no choice at all.
+There's only one door he can open, so the one he leaves closed **must** have the car.
 So, **if my first guess is wrong, I'm guaranteed to win the car if I switch!**

+**BART: The next sentence doesn't make sense.
+How does your first guess being right one in three MAKE the first guess wrong two in three?
+I think you skipped something in between**

-If the chance my first guess is right is one-in-three, then the chance my first guess is wrong is two-in-three, so **if I always choose to switch, I win two-thirds of the time!**
+If the chance my first guess is right is one in three, then the chance my first guess is wrong is two in three, so **if I always choose to switch, I win two-thirds of the time!**

 ## Hmmm … I Guess … But Really?

 OK, so before I even finished writing my script, let alone run it, I was already pretty sure I'd figured it out, but I still wanted to finish the script to be absolutely sure I really did actually understand it completely this time.

-If I actually understood the solution then I should be able to prove three things:
+If I actually understood the solution, then I should be able to prove three things:

-1. The strategy of never switching should be the worst, giving a success rate of one-in-three
+1. The strategy of never switching should be the worst, giving a success rate of one in three.
-2. The strategy of randomly choosing to stick or switch should be a little better, giving a success rate of one-in-two
+2. The strategy of randomly choosing to stick or switch should be a little better, giving a success rate of one in two **BART: why?**
-3. The strategy of always switching should give me the best result results, successfully winning the car two-in-three times
+3. The strategy of always switching should give me the best results, successfully winning the car two out of three times

-I actually had a quick and dirty result quite quickly, but I wasn't satisfied with that, I was really getting sucked into this problem now so I decided to keep going.
-I refactored and extended my crude initial script to bring it into line with best practices, that way I'd get to practice my PowerShell skills, and, I'd have some fun content to talk to Allison about!
+I actually had a quick and dirty result quite quickly, but I wasn't satisfied with that.
+I was really getting sucked into this problem now, so I decided to keep going.
+I refactored and extended my crude initial script to bring it into line with best practices.
+That way, I'd get to practice my PowerShell skills, and I'd have some fun content to talk to Allison about!

 ## PowerShell Meets Monty Hall

-Before we look at the code, I want to stress again that this final script is not a *quick-and-dirty* hack, you don't need to do this much work to quickly test something in PowerShell!
-Your PowerShell absolutely doesn't need to be this intricate to work **once**, but if you want something maintainable that will do its job reliably for a long time, then this **is** a good example of you should use PowerShell.
+Before we look at the code, I want to stress again that this final script is not a *quick-and-dirty* hack; you don't need to do this much work to quickly test something in PowerShell!
+Your PowerShell absolutely doesn't need to be this intricate to work **once**, but if you want something maintainable that will do its job reliably for a long time, then this **is** a good example of why you should use PowerShell.

 ### Random Considerations

-Before I wrote one character of PowerShell I spent a little time thinking about getting some really high quality random numbers for this exercise — this entire exercise is about testing probabilities, so we really don't want low-quality random numbers invalidating our results!
+Before I wrote one character of PowerShell, I spent a little time thinking about getting some really high-quality random numbers for this exercise.
+Since this entire exercise is about testing probabilities, we really don't want low-quality random numbers invalidating our results! **BART: What does high or low quality random numbers mean?
+Do you mean more or less random?**

-So, I actually started by checking on the current state of [Random.Org's free web API](https://www.random.org/clients/http/).
+I started by checking on the current state of [Random.Org's free web API](https://www.random.org/clients/http/).

 The TL;DR is:

 1. They still offer a free HTTP-based API that can generate random integers within a specified range
 2. But that free API is rate-limited in two ways:
    1. You can get a maximum of 10,000 random integers per query
-   2. If your IP address makes *'too many'* queries you'll get block-listed, so play nice!
+   2. If your IP address makes *'too many'* queries, you'll get block-listed, so play nice!

 OK, so that's what the API can provide, what do I actually need?

-Well, to run a single simulation I need to make four random choices:
+Well, to run a single simulation, I need to make four random choices:

 1. Monty chooses a door to hide the car behind (integer between 1 & 3 inclusive)
 2. I choose one of three doors as my initial guess (integer between 1 & 3 inclusive)